-For lecture-base courses, you can adapt the Cornell Note-taking System.
+For lecture-based courses, you can adapt the Cornell Note-taking System.

 We encourage note-takers to aim to use a standard format so that other students can understand the content.

 Some good practices include:

 - Use correct spelling for important terms.
 If you are unsure of how a word is spelled, write “sp?” next to the word so students can check afterwards.

 - Avoid uncommon short-hands or acronyms (unless you explain in your notes).